MaxusDev/MWTool/README.md

 This repo is a debug tool for developers to visualize the raw data of Maxustech mw series radar.
 MW series radar is a highly integrated signle chip motion sensor.

+Interested users are welcome to join [this](https://maxusdev.slack.com) slack group for further support.

 ## Usage

 ### Python (Only tested on v3.7.4)